Kroger Logo

 Kroger Emblem

-The company has focused on the name, as it is more important for trade signs than a separate graphic element.
+The company has focused on the name, which is more important for trade signs than a separate graphic element.
 Experiments with writing led to the emergence of two curved letters, which serve as a graphic design.

 Kroger Symbol